Mass. COVID-19 testing sites see long lines as Thanksgiving approaches

 Drive-in sites were also seeing huge lines, with cars snaking through the TJX corporate parking lot in Framingham.

 Baker said rules for testing are controlled by the federal government, which provides funding.
-He said he was working to get wait times reduced.
+He added that he is working to get wait times reduced.

-“As we move into the rest of this year you will see us working to try to get some latitude from the feds,” Baker said.
-“With respect to he lines we have now I think we’ll see new products come into the marketplace that make it possible for people to significantly expand testing.”
+“As we move into the rest of this year, you will see us working to try to get some latitude from the feds,” Baker said.
+“With respect to the lines we have now, I think we’ll see new products come into the marketplace that make it possible for people to significantly expand testing.”

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)